Pop-Code/nestjs-console/README.md

     "scripts": {
         // from sources
         "console:dev": "ts-node -r tsconfig-paths/register src/console.ts",
-        // from build (we suppose your app was built in the lib forlder) "console": "node lib/console.js"
+        // from build (we suppose your app was built in the lib folder) "console": "node lib/console.js"
     }
 }